 ADVISOR: (Dejected) Uh, no.

-What are the alternatives to using a high cost financial advisor?
+What are the alternatives to using a high cost Mutual fund or financial investment advisor?